RSS

 • Efficient management of such loads and traffic in networks is impossible due to endless redundancy, which is very expensive.

-Compare Traditional Networks and SDN
+Comparison of Traditional Networks and SDNs

 SDN forms a virtual layer for the network, similar to how a hypervisor or virtual machine does it for servers or desktops.

-• The OpenFlow protocol allows SDN software to communicate with the corresponding network elements - routers and switches through open Application Programming Interface (API).
+• The OpenFlow protocol allows SDN software to communicate with the corresponding network elements - routers and switches through the open Application Programming Interface (API).

 The main drivers of SDN/NFV market development include:

-1. Lower capital and operational costs, total cost of ownership of the network
+1. Lower capital and operational costs, TCO

 2. Speed of service implementation and adaptation

-• Flexibility in creating, VPN allocating bandwidth, and allocating network segments
+• Flexibility in creating, VPN allocating bandwidth and allocating network segments

 • creation of system interfaces;

-• quick detection and replacement of failed connections;
+• Quick detection and replacement of failed connections

 • Powerful firewall between users and the outside world

-• Significantly reduce human-hours for network management
+• Significantly reduce man-hour costs for network management

-Strategic Directions for SDN, NFV, and Cloud Implementation
+SDN, NFV, and Cloud Implementation Strategies

 What will be the data centers of the future?

 The main difference is that the traditional data center is a set of hardware devices (servers, network devices, storage systems, computing and software control resources), while SDDC is built as an add-on over the existing hardware infrastructure, where all data center subsystems are virtualized and assembled into a secure software system.
-Configuration, management and maintenance of the virtual components of the data center is carried out programmatically, then the necessary commands are automatically transferred to[9] hardware resources[10]
+The configuration, management, and maintenance of data center virtual components is done programmatically, then the necessary commands are automatically transferred to[10] hardware resources[11]

 Why switch from a traditional data center to SDDC?

-The transition to SDDC also allows you to get higher processing power, increase storage resources and network switching, and this is achieved without allocating additional territory for the data center or installing new racks.
+The transition to SDDC also allows you to get higher processing power, increase storage resources and network switching, and this is achieved without allocating additional territory under the data center or installing new racks.

-Global SDDC Market
+SDDC Global Market

-Global SDDC Market, 2016-2021
+SDDC Global Market, 2016-2021

 Dynamics, projects, activities